coda/packs-sdk/docs/index.md

 <section class="landing-row" markdown>

 <div class="landing-item" markdown>
-## :material-toy-brick-outline: Let’s build building blocks together
+## :material-toy-brick-outline: Let’s build building blocks together.

 A Pack is an extension that adds new powers to your doc.
 Packs work by supplementing the core building blocks of Coda, so you can customize how your doc looks, works, and integrates.